-Appraising stamp collections is something I am very familiar with and I happen to do many almost on a daily basis.
+Appraising stamp collections is something I’m very familiar with and I happen to do almost daily.

-More often than not, the stamp collection I am called upon to appraise was handed down or inherited and so, the current owners have very little knowledge of any financial value of the collection.
+Often, the stamp collection I’m called upon to appraise was handed down or inherited and so, the current owners have very little knowledge of any financial value of the collection.